Lagos high-rise collapses, burying workers | DW | 01.11.2021

 A 21-story building under construction in the Nigerian commercial capital has collapsed, burying workers.
 Emergency crews and neighbors are digging frantically in an attempt to save people trapped in the rubble.

 A 21-story high-rise building has collapsed in the Nigerian city Lagos, burying an unknown number of workers.
-Emergency services crews and locals in the upscale residential and business district of Ikoyi are currently at the scene trying to free workers trapped under the rubble of the building, which was under construction.
+Emergency services crews and locals in the upscale residential and business district of Ikoyi are currently at the scene trying to free workers trapped under the rubble of the luxury apartment building, which has been under construction for the past two years.

-"It is a 21-story building still under construction.
+"It is a 25-story [sic] building still under construction.
 Many workers are trapped under the rubble.
-We are trying to rescue them," according to Femi Oke-Osanyintolu, an official with Lagos State emergency management agency.
+We are trying to rescue them," according to Femi Oke-Osanyintolu, an official with Lagos State Emergency Management Agency.
 "We cannot say at this moment how many are dead.
 The rescue operation is ongoing."

 "All first responders are at the scene while the heavy duty equipment and life detection equipment have been dispatched," said agency officials.